thachmpham/thachmpham.github.io/md/gdb-program-started-by-systemd.md

 ```

-- Connect and wait for gdbserver which will be started by systemctl.
+- Connect and wait for gdbserver.
 ```sh

 (gdb) target remote localhost:5555

 ```

-- Start service.
+- Start service, which will start gdbserver.
 ```sh

 $ systemctl start demo